mrishu/bsmsproject/readme.md

-# BS-MS Project Thesis
+# BS-MS Project Report
-# Introduction to Complex Dynamics and the Mandelbrot Set
+## Introduction to Complex Dynamics and the Mandelbrot Set

 In this project, I studied the dynamics of rational maps on the complex sphere, mainly from the book "Iterations of Rational functions" by Alan F. Beardon.